 Read the testimonies and you'll see that my clients believe in my proprietary system that revolutionizes their thinking and speeds them to the the results they want.

 I train brains to make it easier to do the right thing.
-Together, my clients and I see new businesses take shape and grow fast.
+Together, my clients and I see fast growth.
 Along the way, miraculous things happen: all the important categories of life also grow—more of everything good.
 And it’s surprisingly fast.

-His PhD is in ethics and managerial psychology with additional study in cultural reconciliation, economics, and management.
 With all that education, you'd think he'd be dry and boring.
 Nope.
 Jack is funny, bold, and gets to the point.
 He is a real and proud Texan with an Irish heritage.
-He's made people wet their pants laughing, and drank large men right under the table.
-He holds board certification in business coaching, teaches a business ethics course at Concordia University Texas, and, since 2016, oversees nominee vetting for the annual Ethics in Business and Community Award.
+He's made people wet their pants laughing, and drank large men right under the table (though not in a long time).
+He's a Board Certified Coach, Baldrige Award winner, Ethics in Business and Community Award winner and individuals finalist.

 Jack has inspired groups from 25 to 2500 in venues from a sweaty tent in Africa to the big air-conditioned Dome in Atlanta; from a cozy living room in Dublin, Ireland to a Grand Ballroom in Washington, DC.
 His humorous, candid approach opens audiences to new thoughts on old problems.
-You’ll find laughter, inspiration, decisions on the right actions to move in a better direction, and you will be glad you called him.
+You’ll find laughter and inspiration, make decisions to move in a better direction, and you will be glad you called him.

 - Jack is happily married (still!) to his high school sweetheart.